 The Boston Countering Violence & Extremism Project

-The National Police Foundation is collaborating with the North American Family Institute, United Somali Youth, and the Boston Police Department (BPD) to build and foster community resilience to extremist recruitment and radicalization among Somali immigrant families in the Boston metropolitan area.
+The National Policing Institute is collaborating with the North American Family Institute, United Somali Youth, and the Boston Police Department (BPD) to build and foster community resilience to extremist recruitment and radicalization among Somali immigrant families in the Boston metropolitan area.
 Funding from the U.S. Department of Homeland Security supports the project.